TFAGaming/DiscordJS-V14-Bot-Template/README.md

 - `cooldown` (**number**): The cooldown of the command, in milliseconds.
 - `developers` (**boolean**): Whenever the command is executable only to the developers of the bot.
 - `nsfw` (**boolean**): Whenever this command is executable only in NSFW channels.

+## Component options
+The component options, each property is optional which means it's allowed to provide an `undefined` value to one of these properties below.

+- `public` (**boolean**): If set to true, the component will be available to everyone (default), if set to false, the component will be available to the component owner (original interaction user) only.

 ## FAQs
 ### I'm getting this error: "Unable to load application commands to Discord API"